Brígido Iriarte Stadium

 Estadio Brígido Iriarte is a multi-purpose stadium in Caracas, Venezuela.
 It is currently used mostly for football matches and is the home stadium of Venezuelan Primera División team Atlético Venezuela, as well as second-tier league team Estudiantes de Caracas.
 The stadium currently holds 10,000 people.
+The stadium was named after the decathlete Brígido Iriarte.

 It was completely renovated in 2007.